 “How many people are you going to kill because of that creep Manfred?”

-“He was not a creep — he was going to be rich, and… that fucking bitch Mary killed him.”
+“He was not a creep — we were going to be rich, and… that fucking bitch Mary killed him.”

-I thought that Elsa could probably have overpowered Kim without my assistance, but I’m cautious by nature, so I stepped out of Elsa’s tiny bathroom and took Kim’s knife away from her.
+I thought that Elsa could probably have overpowered Kim without my assistance, but I’m cautious by nature, so I stepped into Elsa’s bedroom and took Kim’s knife away from her.